victordeman/customer-analytics-platform/README.md

 # Customer Analytics Platform

 This project is a scalable customer analytics platform built with AWS RDS/Aurora MySQL, designed to process and analyze high-volume transaction data.
 It demonstrates expertise in MySQL database engineering, AWS cloud integration, query optimization, and automated deployment using Docker and GitHub Actions.
+If you have trouble implementing of deploying the code, mail me.
+Afterwards, buy me a drink

 ## Repository Structure
 ```